PrettyMuch: Band members

-Current members

 Brandon Arreaga

 Brandon Michael Lee Arreaga (born December 14, 1999) grew up in Corinth, Texas.
 He began doing acting and modeling jobs at around eleven years old, and used money earned from the jobs to get equipment for a home studio.
 Arreaga would rent the studio out to other local musicians.
 He was the last member to join the group, as he did not initially get involved because his parents thought the scouting was fake.

 Edwin Honoret

 Edwin Joel Honoret (born February 12, 1999) is from The Bronx, New York.
+He is of Dominican descent.

 Austin Porter

 Austin Dale Porter (born August 14, 1997) grew up in Charlotte, North Carolina.
 Prior to the audition, Porter had a solo career, having released a pop album titled One Love in 2013 and made an unreleased rap EP.
 He is inspired by a variety of different genres including lo-fi hip-hop and jazz.
 He has listed Elton John, James Taylor, Chicago and The Beatles as some of his musical influences.